Get

 Woman holding a Saint Bernard on a leash

 Learning to walk on a leash is one of the most crucial training steps for any dog or puppy.
-Leash behavior can make the difference between a relaxed, enjoyable walk with your dog and a stressful, potentially dangerous one.
+Leash behavior can be the difference between a relaxed, enjoyable walk with your dog and a stressful, potentially dangerous one.

 In this guide, we’ll walk you through the steps for how to teach your dog or puppy to walk nicely on the leash and share some extra tips for making leash training a success.